svoisen/sean.voisen.org/_posts/2013-10-17-intro-monads-maybe.md

 ---
 layout: post
-title: A Gentle Intro to Monads &hellip; Maybe?
+title: A Gentle Intro to Monads … Maybe?
 ---

 Monads: they're incredibly useful, and also maybe a little intimidating.
 Beginner functional programmers often cringe when they hear the term.
 JavaScript legend [Douglas Crockford once said that monads are cursed](http://www.youtube.com/watch?v=dkZFtimgAcM) – that once you understand monads for yourself you lose the ability to explain them to others.
 In the programming language F#, monads are called “computational expressions” mostly so people aren’t scared away.